securitytemplates/sectemplates/external-penetration-testing/v1/README.md

 We suggest reviewing the material in the order specified below.

 # 1. Penetration testing preparation checklist
-This checklist outlines everything you need to scope and perform a penetration test.
+This <a href="./Pentesting_preparation_checklist.md">checklist</a> outlines everything you need to scope and perform a penetration test.

 # 2. Penetration testing reporting requirements
-This document provides a list of minimal requirements that should be contained within a penetration testing report.
+This <a href="./Pentest_reporting_requirements.md">document</a> provides a list of minimal requirements that should be contained within a penetration testing report.
 Before finalizing a SOW with the vendor, look here first.

 # 3. Penetration testing process workflow
-Below is an outline of a simplified pentesting process with an external tester.
+Below is an outline of a <a href="./Simplified_pentest_process.png">simplified pentesting process</a> with an external tester.
 It aligns roughly with the content in the penetration testing checklist.
 <img src="./Simplified_pentest_process.png">

 # Penetration testing frequently asked questions